cncf/tag-security/assessments/projects/opa/self-assessment.md

 Robert Ficcaglia (@rficcaglia), Sarah Allen (@ultrasaurus)

-This document elaborates and explores the design goals for the Open Policy Agent (OPA) as well as its security analysis to aid in the security assessment by CNCF SIG-Security.
+This document elaborates and explores the design goals for the Open Policy Agent (OPA) as well as its security analysis to aid in the security assessment by CNCF TAG-Security.

 ## Overview